viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 You'll need the following hardware and software for this tutorial:

-- A laptop or desktop running Linux or macOS
+- A computer running Linux or macOS
 - [Go](https://go.dev/doc/install) or [Python 3.9+](https://www.python.org/downloads/)

 ### Make an account on the Viam app